-We are just weeks away from our tenth Octacan, which will be held on Thursday 21 June in the Octagon from 7.30am.
+We are just weeks away from our annual Octacan collection, in support of Family Works foodbank.
+It will take place on Thursday, 21 June from 7.30am in the lower Octagon.

 In 2009, the very first Octacan resulted in 4,013 kindly donated, placed into a shape of a koru.
 The first can was placed by Deputy Mayor Syd Brown, and the koru reached 4.45 metres across.

 2010 brought in MediaWorks to help with advertising, resulting in an increase of 29%, with over 5,600 cans donated.

 2011 saw 6,524 cans donated, many were from secondary school students.
 Columba and Taieri Colleges both won the radio award offered by MediaWorks, for the most amount of cans donated by a group.
 The Business award went to Converse New Zealand.

 In 2012 over 8,000 donations were given.
 Lisa Wells, our Director of Communication and Fundraising at the time, stated that “The circle of generosity means we can continue to provide essential support.”

 In 2013 the wet weather didn’t deter scores of children from helping to donate 7,229 items.
 Included was six year old Logan Boswell, who had been donating since aged three.